 Do you ever feel like there is a nasty taste in tap water that you can’t quite pin down?
 Like chlorine or something else chemical based?

 I do; and I have always been berated by friends for the harm that excessively drinking bottled water does to the environment.
-My favourite is Vichy Catalan which certainly racks up a few air miles!
+My favourite is buy Pregabalin mexico which certainly racks up a few air miles!

 The fact is I can taste something untoward in mineral water and I don’t like it.
-I don’t wish to go quite as far as the conspiracy theories surrounding tap water and fluoride but I have always thought surely there must be a more reassuring way to filter tap water.
+I don’t wish to go quite as far as the where to buy Pregabalin in canada but I have always thought surely there must be a more reassuring way to filter tap water.
 I have tried using a Brita filter but always revert back to mineral water.

 I was not aware that there was a more advanced alternative to a Brita filter until I recently discovered ZeroWater.
 They are “on a mission to remove all impurities from UK tap water with the release of their ready-pour pitchers, providing the purest tasting drinking water on the market”.

 ZeroWater states that this is achieved through the use of a 5-stage dual ion-exchange filtration system.
 The materials used in this system are certified to reduce lead, chromium and dissolved solids to provide a 99.6% purification rate, the equivalent of purified bottled water.
 Carbon reduction is said to remove the accustomed chlorine taste in its first stage, proceeding into the ion exchange stage, whereby it removes virtually all dissolved solids left from public water systems and piping.
 The three additional stages eliminate all leftover impurities.
 ZeroWater claim they are the only filter who currently offer the same approved level of purification as bottled water.